wuyanxin/review.ninja/doc/installation.md

 This guide is thought for people who want to setup a private instance of ReviewNinja.
 It is thought to be executed on an ubuntu machine.

+> Tested on Ubuntu 14.04

 General
 -------

 Create a user to run the application

 	sudo adduser --disabled-login --gecos 'ReviewNinja' reviewninja

+And install some utilities used in this guide

+	sudo apt-get install -y vim git-core

+And set some default values for the system

+	sudo update-alternatives --set editor /usr/bin/vim.basic

 Install Node.JS
 ---------------